-The following describes the low-cost solutions (such as modifying existing signal timing plans to provide more green time to specific movements), medium-cost solutions (such as installing new turn lanes), and high-cost solutions (such as installing new traffic signals or roundabouts) considered to address each identified deficiency.
+The following describes the low-cost alternatives (such as modifying existing signal timing plans to provide more green time to specific movements), medium-cost alternatives (such as installing new turn lanes), and high-cost alternatives (such as installing new traffic signals or roundabouts) considered to address deficiencies at the study intersections.
+These alternatives, however, could be considered at all County intersections that experience significant safety and/or operational issues.